 The proof of this theorem runs by induction on the order of specification fragments given by the dependency graph.
 For each recursive specification fragment, the proof uses a nested induction on the recursion depth ind.
-Due to lack of space, we refer to [23] for a detailed proof sketch.
+The detailed proof sketch is presented in the appendix.
 Modularity.
 In general, adding new classes to a program does not invalidate the proofs for the well-formedness criteria of existing methods and invariants.
 This is because we assume behavioral subtyping, which ensures that the axiom for an overriding method is weaker than the axiom for the overridden method.
 Although new classes can introduce cycles in the dependency graph that involve existing methods, proofs remain valid since we introduce new function symbols for overriding methods, which thus do not interfere with existing proofs.